dravila-sl/Research-Data-Management-Framework/README.md

 # Research-Data-Management-Framework
-A structured repository for managing research data.
-This framework supports organized, reproducible, and collaborative research workflows, ensuring efficient data handling throughout your project's lifecycle.
-Ideal for researchers seeking a streamlined approach to data management.
+A comprehensive repository for managing research data, including raw and processed datasets, data processing scripts, analysis results, and documentation.
+This framework is designed to facilitate organized, reproducible, and collaborative research workflows.
+Ideal for researchers looking to maintain a well-structured approach to data handling throughout the lifecycle of their projects.